himadree-chaudhury/level2_assignment_five_server/README.md

 - `PATCH /ride/accept/:rideId`: Accept a ride (driver only).
 - `PATCH /ride/cancel/:rideId`: Cancel a ride (rider or driver).
 - `PATCH /ride/pickup/:rideId`: Mark ride as picked up (driver only).
+- `PATCH /ride/transit/:rideId`: Mark ride as in transit (driver only).
 - `PATCH /ride/complete/:rideId`: Complete a ride (driver only).
 - `GET /ride/:rideId`: Get ride details.
+- `GET /ride/all`: Get all ride details.

 ### Stat Routes